oomsingh/Car-Selling/README.md

 ## Cars Sellling Wbsite
-## Website
+## For Demo Visit Website

 https://aptostar.com/

 ### Problem Statement :
-Design an application which hostel students can use to get their rooms cleaned on time.
-The current management system found it difficult to schedule cleaning services as students have varying class schedules which resulted in improper utilization of hostel room cleaning services.
+Design an application in which costumer can buy car.The web application is divided into three parts
+1. Customer have to register on the website.
+2. customer have to login into the site and choose car according to their need, and can contact us for more information/querry.
+3. logout.

 ### The project is divided into 3 segments
-1. Database Schema Design
+1. Database Schema
-2. Frontend of Web App
+2. Frontend
-3. Backend of Web App
+3. Backend

 #### Please find all source code in this repository.
 ----